keith-owira/Bookshop_Inventory/README.md

 # Bookshop_Inventory
-A simple admin side implementation of a bookshop inventory system.
+A simple admin side java implementation of a bookshop inventory system.
-The project was implennted in java